Nicotine has been used for thousands of years for its nootropic properties such as improving concentration, memory, motivation, and mood.

-Since we’re investigating nicotine as a nootropic here, it’s important to point out that we are not encouraging smoking.
+Since we’re investigating nicotine as a nootropic here, it’s important to point out that I am not encouraging smoking.
 Smoking tobacco has been shown to increase cognition.

 But the harmful effects of tobacco have been proven extensively.[ii]
 Including this study that showed life-time smokers have less gray matter in the prefrontal cortex compared to non-smokers.
 Affecting the brain’s reward, impulse control and decision-making circuits.[iii]

 - Memory.
 Nicotine improves short and long-term memory.
-Nicotine increases neurotransmitters that helps with memory formation.
+Nicotine affects nicotinic receptors which increases the use of neurotransmitters that helps with memory formation.
 And induces long-term potentiation which helps encode long-term memories.

 - Neurotransmitters.
 Nicotine binds to nicotinic acetylcholine receptors in the brain.
 Boosting the release of acetylcholine (ACh), dopamine, serotonin, and glutamate.
 Affecting alertness[iv], attention, cognition, memory and mood.

 - Brain Optimization.
 Nicotine modulates the connectivity and structure of brain networks.
 And improves whole-brain communication efficiency.
 Boosting overall cognitive and brain function.[v]

 Table of Contents

 Nicotine (3-(1-Methyl-2-pyrrolidinyl) pyridine) is an alkaloid found most famously in tobacco leaves.
 But nicotine is also present in very small amounts in plants from the Solanaceae or nightshade family including potatoes, tomatoes and eggplant.[vi]